-Ilocos Norte’s tourists attractions is a combination of historical interests and natural wonders that make visiting the province very interesting indeed!
-We had a day exploring Ilocos Norte and its tourist spots.
+Ilocos Norte tourist spots is a combination of historical interests and natural wonders that make visiting the province very interesting indeed!
 After our exciting and eventful Paoay Sand Dunes adventure, I was – to say the least – happy to have a more relaxed day out.

 Our day was mostly spent getting in the vehicle, riding for a few minutes (or hours, depending on the distance of the next spot) and getting out and exploring.

-If you are headed to this part of the Philippines and have no idea of where to go and what to do, here is a list of tourist spots in Ilocos Norte that travelers will love to check out!
+If you are headed to this part of the Philippines and have no idea of where to go and what to do, here is a list of Ilocos Norte tourist spots that travelers will love to check out!

 Table of Contents